THEFT & FRAUD

 PROVING YOUR INTENT OR IDENTITY

 The majority of theft related offenses filed by the district attorney are typically misdemeanor shoplifting cases.
 Unfortunately, any theft charge is a crime typically viewed with disfavor and should not to be taken lightly.
-The good news you have many options.
+The good news you have many options and access to a high-caliber defense attorney.
 The key element in most theft charges is proving your intent to steal, take, or deprive someone of their money or property.
-In the event of a commercial or residential burglary the intent must be shown at the time of entering into the commercial establishment or home.
+In the event of a commercial or residential burglary, the intent must be shown at the time of entering into the commercial establishment or home.
 Often times the “intent” element is a gray area and may not be supported by the evidence.

 PETTY THEFT - GRAND THEFT